ceedee666/cloud_based_is/README.md

 # 🌤️ Cloud-Based Information Systems

-Repository for the lecture Cloud Based Information System at FH Aachen in the winter term 2022/2023
+Repository for the lecture Cloud Based Information System at FH Aachen in the winter term 2023/2024

 Digitization of business processes and deriving intelligent action automatically is one of the mega trends across all industries globally.
-As part of this course, you will work in project teams and experience challenges and solution approaches firsthand Out in the wild such teams are often founded by the leadership to act fast and avoid the internal barriers that slow down change.
+As part of this course, you will work in project teams and experience challenges and solution approaches first-hand Out in the wild such teams are often founded by the leadership to act fast and avoid the internal barriers that slow down change.